masc-ucsc/docs/docs/livehd/05-lgraph.md

-The LGraph can be built directly with passes like Yosys, or through LNAST to LGraph translations.
+The LGraph is built directly through LNAST to LGraph translations.
 The LNAST builds a gated-SSA which is translated to LGraph.
 Understanding the LGraph is needed if you want to build a LiveHD pass.

 LGraph is a graph or netlist where each vertex is called a node, and it has a